Medical Cannabis for Chronic Pain

 Chronic Pain

-It is estimated that half of UK adults are affected by chronic pain.
-Most traditional medicines rely on pill-form opioids, which can come with debilitating side effects and the risk of dependency.
-Cannabis-based treatment plans are a viable alternative, providing you with a doctor-backed and personalised path to better health.
+It is estimated that 50% of UK adults are affected by chronic pain.
+Traditional approaches to treatment often rely on medicines like pill-form opioids, which can come with debilitating side effects and the risk of dependency.
+Cannabis-based treatment plans are a viable alternative, providing you with regular doctor check ins and a personalised path to better health.

 How Can Cannabis-Based Treatments Help?